 - Writes to LATx are equivalent to writes to the corresponding PORTx register.
-Reads from LATx register return register values, not I/O pin values. - Refer to the "Pin Allocation Table" for details about pin availability per port
+Reads from LATx register return register values, not I/O pin values. - Refer to the "Pin Allocation Table" for details about pin availability per port - Unimplemented bits will read back as '0'

-16.14.3 TRISx
+16,14,3 TRISx